julitr0/readflow/docs/readbetter_research_strategy.md

 ## Overview

-This document outlines our strategy for researching and documenting ReadBetter.io's content, features, and user experience to inform ReadFlow's development.
+This document outlines our strategy for researching and documenting ReadBetter.io's content, features, and user experience to inform Link to Reader's development.
 Instead of starting from scratch, we'll systematically capture their knowledge base and adapt it with our competitive advantages.

 ## Research Objectives